-Multi grade oils with viscosity index improvers were starting to be used eighty years ago in high performance vehicles and for other high speed applications.
-Now this common and very well tested technology is being used to make most of the standard high viscosity index oils used in today’s automotive transmission fluids as well as gear oils.
+Multi-grade oils with viscosity index improvers were started to be used eighty years ago in high-performance vehicles and for other high-speed applications.
+Now, this common and very well-tested technology is being used to make most of the standard high viscosity index oils used in today’s automotive transmission fluids as well as gear oils.
 Unfortunately, these viscosity improvers do not usually have the right share stable characteristic of hydraulic oil and so are mostly not suitable for heavy, modern, high pressure, hydraulic systems.

-Hydraulic oils with its inherent bulk modulus properties can have its viscosity index improved by using high base stocked synthetics and polymers to meet the high demands of industrial hydraulics.
+Hydraulic oils with their inherent bulk modulus properties can have their viscosity index improved by using high-base stocked synthetics and polymers to meet the high demands of industrial hydraulics.

 Properties of Hydraulic Oil

 For hydraulic oil to be effective it needs a range of properties that other lubricants share as well as special qualities that make it unique, such as: